AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

 ```
 For bash script of this file, click [backup-atlassian-5.9.5.sh](https://github.dxc.com/Platform-DXC/confluence/blob/master/code/upgrade/confluence-6.4.3/backup-atlassian-5.9.5.sh)

+**NOTE: need to update the script to remove the backup directory if it already exists?  had to manually run it as there was some issue**

 ## 2. Perform screen captures and DB queries (10 min)

 **NOTE:** we'll have to work together to create github pull requests and get them approved so we get github accurate right away.